-The hardest part about transitioning from summer to school term is getting back into the swing of a routine, and we know that routines have been disrupted more than usual over the last few months.
+The hardest part about transitioning from summer to school term is getting back into the swing of a routine.

-With millions of primary school children and secondary school children buckling down for another school year – whether virtually, in school or a mixture of both, it's important to think about everything you need before they head back to school - if you want to take the stress out of your first week back.
+With millions of primary school children and secondary school children buckling down for another school year, it's important to think about everything you need before they head back to school - if you want to take the stress out of your first week back.

 We asked our parents to come up with a checklist of things to do in the weeks leading up to a new school year, so that both you and your child can head back with your best foot forward, ready to learn.

 Don't wait till the night before school starts to put a routine back into place.
 It's been said that if you can do something for two weeks, it becomes a routine.

 Getting your child to start gradually going to bed earlier each night and start laying out their clothes for the next day will help you avoid mass riots the night before school starts.
 Getting them up at a regular time for these few weeks is also helpful to combat the grumpy child routine on the first day of school.

 One family has discussions over dinner about what is happening the next day to help open up the lines of communication.
 Doing this over the summer means it feels like less of an interrogation when the school year starts (and, for older children, before you start asking about homework!)